 10.45 am.
 A current staffing issue has necessitated a number of tutee temporary reassignments.
 Notifications and tutee allocation updates all round.
 12.00 pm.
 The second MA Fine Art tutorial of the day:

 2.00 pm.
-A little graphic art practice for my church’s redesigned website.
+A little graphic-art practice for my church’s redesigned website.
 The banner needed a tease:

 I spent the first year after my undergraduate working as a part-time graphic designer for a local South Wales valley company.
 I wasn’t trained to be one, but I reckoned that, having learned to draw, it was possible to do just about anything.
 And it paid the bills.
 2.20 pm.
 Back to ‘Ways of Working with Sound’.
 I’m fond of drawing diagrams in PowerPoint.
 I developed a sense of forward momentum that had been lacking on this project, previously.
 Such a turn of events has often come the moment when I perceived the end from the beginning, and the whole fell into its component pieces.

 6.30 pm.
-Practice session 1.
+Practise session 1.
 Now that I was in the groove with the workshop project, I determined to maintain velocity for the remainder of the evening, or at least for as long as I could before an inevitable en passe was reached.

 I was distracted, occasionally.
 Through the rain drizzled panes of my study window I could see the lights of Bronglais Hospital, where a colleague was convalescing.
 An outbreak of the Norovirus on their ward has prevented family and friends from visiting.
 But my thoughts and prayers were not likewise barred from entering.
 (In our minds, we can walk through walls):